Qabel/qabel-android/README.md

 The test server addresses are hard coded in TestConstants.java and the live servers are configured in a string ressource `servers.xml`

-# Development

-To run the unit test in Android Studio, you need to change the default options for the JUnit task.
-Change the vm-options to `-ea -Djava.library.path=libs/` so that the android studio testrunner finds the crypto library we use.

 # Contribution